executablebooks/sphinx-proof/docs/source/syntax.md

 ### Referencing Criteria

-You can refer to a criterion using the `{proof:ref}` role like: ```{proof:ref}`weyls-criterion` ```, which will replace the reference with the criterion number like so: {proof:ref}`weyls-criterion`.
+You can refer to a criterion using the `{prf:ref}` role like: ```{prf:ref}`weyls-criterion` ```, which will replace the reference with the criterion number like so: {prf:ref}`weyls-criterion`.
 When an explicit text is provided, this caption will serve as the title of the reference.

 ## Remarks

-A remark directive can be included using the `proof:remark` pattern.
+A remark directive can be included using the `prf:remark` pattern.
 The directive is enumerated by default and can take in an optional title argument.
 The following options are also supported:

 * `label` : text

-	A unique identifier for your remark that you can use to reference it with `{proof:ref}`.
+	A unique identifier for your remark that you can use to reference it with `{prf:ref}`.
 Cannot contain spaces or special characters.
 * `class` : text

 	Value of the remark’s class attribute which can be used to add custom CSS or JavaScript.